Design for Social Change

 Aanwezigheids-/inspanningsverplichting: Absence or lack of effort can affect the results.
 It may lead to a lower grading on one or more assessment criteria.
 There may also be situations in which the student cannot be assessed at all on one or more of the assessment criteria.

-Language both semesters: Dutch
+Language semester 1: Dutch